CloudNationHQ/terraform-azure-sql/README.md

 - ability to associate multiple databases within a single elastic pool.
 - support for adding virtual network and firewall rules
 - utilization of terratest for robust validation.
+- integrates seamlessly with private endpoint capabilities for direct and secure connectivity
+- supports both system and multiple user assigned identities

 ## Requirements